IntelAgir-Research-Group/ROS2-EE-Reconf/README.md

 ## Data Analysis

-The data analysis scripts, graphs, and logs can be found in [this](./analysis/) folder.
+The experimental data, analysis scripts, graphs, and logs can be found in [this](./analysis/) folder.